 II.
 Following conditions are required to be fulfilled under section 80G(5)-

-(a) the instrument under which the institution or fund is considered does not, or the rules governing the institution or fund do not, contain any provision for the transfer for application at any time of the whole or any part of the income or assets of the institution or fund for any purposes other than a charitable purposes;
+(a) the instrument under which the institution or fund is considered does not, or the rules governing the institution or fund do not contain any provision for the transfer for application at any time of the whole or any part of the income or assets of the institution or fund for any purposes other than charitable purposes;

 (c) the institution or fund maintains regular accounts of its receipts and expenditure;

-(d) the institution or fund is either constituted as a public charitable trust or is registered under the Societies Registration Act, 1860, or under any law corresponding to that Act, in force in any part of India or under section 25 of the Companies Act, 1956, or is a University established by law, or is any other educational institution recognized by the Government or by a University established by law, or affiliated to any University established by law or its is an institution financed wholly or in part by the Government or a local authority, and
+(d) the institution or fund is either constituted as a public charitable trust or is registered under the Societies Registration Act, 1860, or under any law corresponding to that Act, in force in any part of India or under section 25 of the Companies Act, 1956, or is a University established by law, or is any other educational institution recognized by the Government or by a University established by law, or affiliated to any University established by law or it is an institution financed wholly or in part by the Government or a local authority, and

-(e) in relation to donations made after the 31st day of March 1992, the institution of fund is for the time being approved by the Commissioner in accordance with rule 11AA.
+(e) in relation to donations made after the 31st day of March 1992, the institution of the fund is for the time being approved by the Commissioner in accordance with rule 11AA.